-Visual in Visual inspection Step 1 Examine the solar charger for any signs of mechanical damage to the housing or electrical terminals.
+Visual in Visual inspection Step 1 Step 1Examine the solar charger for any signs of mechanical damage to the housing or electrical terminals.
 Please be aware that this type of damage is not covered by warranty.
 Step 2 Inspect the electrical terminals of the solar charger for signs of burning or melting.
 This type of damage is often caused by loose electrical connections, the use of rigid core cables, or exceeding the MC4 terminal current ratings.
 Please be aware that this damage is not covered by warranty.
-Refer to chapter PV connections burned or melted [53] for more information.
+Refer to chapter PV connections burned or melted [54] for more information.
 Step 3 Look for any indications of water damage or corrosion on the solar charger, especially around the electrical connection area.
 It is important to note that such damage is not covered by warranty.
-Step 4 For the 75/15 model only: This model uses sand for internal heat dissipation.
-If the solar charger experiences severe mechanical damage, like being dropped from a height onto a concrete floor, the sand may leak from the housing.
-Consider this when evaluating the solar charger.